vmtk/SlicerExtension-VMTK/Docs/StenosisMeasurement1D.md

 # One dimensional stenosis measurement

 This [Slicer](https://www.slicer.org/) module straightens an input markups curve and displays cumulative and individual lengths between control points.
 It is intended for quick one dimensional arterial stenosis evaluation, but is actually purpose agnostic.
+The lumen may be identified to allow the calculation of the stenosis.

 **Usage**